 “It was a coincidence that Mr. Abdi stopped breathing just before the paramedics arrived?” asked Hill.

-Montsion was found not guilty of manslaughter after being charged with manslaughter for allegedly using excessive force by punching Abdi in the face with the plated gloves.
+Montsion was found not guilty of manslaughter after being charged for allegedly using excessive force by punching Abdi in the face with the plated gloves.
 Montsion did not testify at his own trial.

 The coroner’s inquest, which does not make findings on criminal culpability, is gathering testimony from over 20 witnesses.
 Five jurors will make suggestions on how to avoid such incidents in the future, based on the conclusions made from the evidence presented.